peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### getSimpleValue
     public final int getSimpleValue()
-Gets the simple value ID of this object, or -1 if this object is not a simple value (including if the value is a floating-point number).
+Gets the simple value ID of this CBOR object, or -1 if the object is not a simple value.
+In this method, objects with a CBOR type of Boolean or SimpleValue are simple values, whether they are tagged or not.

 **Returns:**

-* The simple value ID of this object, or -1 if this object is not a simple value (including if the value is a floating-point number).
+* The simple value ID of this object if it's a simple value, or -1 if this object is not a simple value.

 ### isNumber
     public final boolean isNumber()